akoen/clp-anki/README.md

 # Anki CLP

-This is a tool I built in January 2020 to automate my studying in math courses.
-It parses the questions from any UBC CLP textbook to generate [Anki](https://en.wikipedia.org/wiki/Anki_(software)) cards.
-Admittedly, there's a lot of trickery that goes into making this work and setting it up may be challenging.
-However, this script has dramatically improved my test scores while reducing the amount of time I spend studying.
+This is a tool I built in January 2020 to improve my efficiency when studying for math courses.
+It parses the questions from any UBC CLP textbook to generate [Anki](https://en.wikipedia.org/wiki/Anki_(software)) flashcards.
+It then makes use of the Anki spaced repetition algorithm to intelligently present you with practice questions based on your prior performance.

+Admittedly, there's a lot of trickery that goes into making this work and consequently setting it up may be challenging.
+However, this script has dramatically improved my test scores while reducing the amount of time that I spend studying.

 ![](example.gif)